-According to the NASDAQ Glossary, ticker symbol extensions are additional letters added to a security identifying it as something other than a single issue of capital stock or common stock.
-These extensions are known as "fifth-letter identifiers" or "fifth letter codes" for NASDAQ and Over the Counter Bulletin Board stocks.
-The symbols are "behind the dot" codes for shares traded on the New York Stock Exchange because extension symbols are added after a period after a NYSE ticker name.
+Ticker symbol extensions are additional letters added to a security identifying it as something other than a single issue of capital stock or common stock.
+These extensions are known as "fifth-letter identifiers" or "fifth letter codes" for NASDAQ and Over the Counter (OTC) Bulletin Board stocks.
+On the other hand, the symbols are "behind the dot" codes for shares traded on the NYSE exchanges (New York Stock Exchange) because extension symbols are added after a period after a NYSE ticker name.

 Neutral Symbol Extensions